 StreamNet staff are also serving on the PNAMP Fish Monitoring Work Group (FMWG) Core Team, assisting PNAMP in the organization and identification of topics for the FMWG.
-StreamNet staff engagement and assistance focuses on the tasks that aim to support the Coordinated Assessments Partnership and StreamNet by providing a venue for discussion of topics to inform tasks with appropriate subject matter experts (e.g., fisheries biologists, program managers, etc.).
-Some specific topics identified to date to improve how CAP and StreamNet supports reporting and decision-making include: improving access to fish population polygons and agreed upon names used by PSMFC by adding more species; improving how Fish HLI are displayed for superpopulations and subpopulations; determining how to display (or not) salmon and steelhead populations that currently do not have data in the Fish HLI, and refining the Coordinated Assessments DES.
-During CY2020 work focused on planning for the first FMWG meeting held on February 11, 2020.
+StreamNet staff engagement and assistance focuses on the tasks that aim to support the Coordinated Assessments Partnership and StreamNet by providing a venue for discussion of topics to inform tasks with appropriate subject matter experts (e.g. fisheries biologists, program managers, etc.).
+During this CY recommendations were provided to the StreamNet Executive Committee on improving the CAP Fish HLIs display, and other task groups co-lead by StreamNet PSMFC staff were initiated and are ongoing.
+See the PNAMP FMWG website for more details and access to task group documents.

-Tribal data management advancements supported in part by StreamNet data stewards have also contributed data informing the Colville Tribes Okanogan Monitoring and Evaluation Program Report Card^{xxvi} which informs decisions related to habitat action implementation.

-IFWIS and StreamNet data compilation and access tools were used by IDFG and other organizations for research and management purposes.
-Researchers and policy makers used the data to answer research questions in journal manuscripts, annual reports, fishery management plans, updates to status assessments, and ESA compliance.
+- Tribal data management advancements supported in part by StreamNet data stewards have also contributed data informing The Colville Tribes Okanogan Monitoring and Evaluation Program Report Card which informs decisions related to habitat action implementation. - 2.
+Idaho Department of Fish and Game - IFWIS and StreamNet data compilation and access tools were used by IDFG and other organizations for research and management purposes. - Researchers and policy makers used the data to answer research questions in journal manuscripts, annual reports, fishery management plans, updates to status assessments, and ESA compliance.

-MFWP data and information websites have advanced their capacity for providing access and sharing data for resident fish species important to the NPCC FW Program.
-These include:

-- The Fisheries Inventory System (FIS) FIS is available through the agency internal website and holds survey data, individual fish information, distribution, tagging data and hatchery data to name a few.
+- MFWP data and information websites have advanced their capacity for providing access and sharing data for resident fish species important to the NPCC FW Program.
+These include: - The Fisheries Inventory System (FIS).
+FIS is available through the agency internal website and holds survey data, individual fish information, distribution, tagging data and hatchery data to name a few.
 FIS also contains sophisticated analysis tools which incorporate the use of R statistical code.
 This application puts the data entry, analysis and reporting in the hands of biologists.
-Data are continually updated, and sources include FWP, US Forest Service (USFS), USFWS, Bureau of Land Management (BLM) and tribal fisheries biologists and supplemented with information provided in technical documents and reports. - FishMT is a public facing web application that provides users with access to vast amount of fish and fishing information.
+Data are continually updated, and sources include FWP, US Forest Service (USFS), USFWS, Bureau of Land Management (BLM) and tribal fisheries biologists and supplemented with information provided in technical documents and reports. - FishMT is a public facing web application that provides users with access to vast amounts of fish and fishing information.
 Through FishMT the public can get information related to fish stocking records, survey data, species distribution, reports, publications and more.
-In addition, users can find fishing opportunities, report catching tagged fish, link to the regulations and buy licenses http://fwp.mt.gov/fish/
+In addition, users can find fishing opportunities, report catching tagged fish and link to the state's fishing regulations.